ThiagoSchetini/manjaro-architect-guide/README.md

 	auto-install proprietary

-Kernel:
+Kernel extras:

-	Choose some basics and specifc drivers for your hardware as the examples below.
+	Choose some specifc drivers for your hardware if you need as the examples below.

 	KERNEL-headers (good idea for development environments)
-	KERNEL-acpi_call (use calls: https://github.com/mkottman/acpi_call)
-	KERNEL-r8168 (EXAMPLE of Realtek PCIe Ethernet)
-	KERNEL-tp_smapi (EXAMPLE of thinkpad notebooks)
+	KERNEL-acpi_call (if you need to use acpi calls: https://github.com/mkottman/acpi_call) KERNEL-r8168 (when you have a Realtek PCIe Ethernet) KERNEL-tp_smapi (when you are using a thinkpad notebook)

 #### Install Bootloader (installation menu option)

-Choose systemd.
-It's newer than the old grub, follows a new specification that make it simple to config and will better support dual boot.
-Check more info on https://systemd.io
+Choose *systemd*.
+It's newer than the old *grub*, follows a new specification that make it simple to config and will better support dual boot.
+Check more info on *https://systemd.io*

 	systemd-boot